Meet Tim Swannie….

-I love the fact that the job is so varied.
-I manage the marketing department for Home Hunts, which I really enjoy, and I am also constantly in touch with our sales team who are like family to François and I. When colleagues are away, I cover for them, so I get to meet with clients and partner agents regularly too.
+I love the fact that the job is so varied, every day is different.
+I manage the marketing department for Home Hunts, which I really enjoy and I am also constantly in touch with our sales team who are like family to François and I. When colleagues are away, I cover for them, so I get to meet with clients and partner agents regularly too which I love.

 One of the things I like the most, however, is the ability to travel that I get with Home Hunts.
-We cover a large area now, so I am often travelling around France, I also visit London quite frequently, for property shows or to meet clients, our PR partners and so on.
-We have partners in many other countries too, so I occasionally get to travel further afield to places like New York, for example, where we have some great partners.
+We cover a large area now, so I am often travelling around France and more recently Spain since we launched our service there.
+I also visit London quite frequently, for property shows or to meet clients, our PR partners and so on.
+We have partners in many other countries too, so I occasionally get to travel further afield to places like New York, for example.

 Home Hunts has grown to be a market-leading luxury property specialist in France – what aspects of the service that you offer clients are you most proud of?